szwoloszyn/student-ai-usage-prediction/README.md

 Project is based on [AI Assistant Usage in Student Life](https://www.kaggle.com/datasets/ayeshasal89/ai-assistant-usage-in-student-life-synthetic) dataset which is marked by author as [MIT license](https://www.mit.edu/~amini/LICENSE.md).
 Dataset contains `10 000` entries and is fully complete (meaning no NULL in any cell).

 ## Approach
-I have started with visualizing data in multiple ways, but none of them showed linear correlation with my label.
+I have started by visualizing data in multiple ways, but none of them showed linear correlation with my label.
 I was especially concerned of none correlation with personal student's `1-5` rate of AI's help.
 Correlation matrix showed that there is linear correlation with only one feature - categorical `FinalOutcome` of the session.
 It seems, the better the result, the more willing the students were to use AI in the future.
 Because the feature has values that can be logically sorted (`Assigment completed, Idea drafted, Confused, Gave up`), I changed them into 0-4 integers.
 For the rest of categorical features, I used **one-hot encoding**.
 I also converted date of the session to number of days since first session.

 At this time, because of correlation's scores, I didn't expect much from my model.
 After multiple tests, I decided to go with `RandomForestClassifier` in hope of finding some non-linear correlations between features.